zoeskan/MCB185/course/unit6-data.md

 ```

 A list of strings is a 2-dimensional data structure.
 The strings are the first
 dimension.
 The letters are the second.
-As soon as we put containers in a list,
+As soon as we put containers inside
-the list becomes multi-dimensional.
-The containers don't even have to be the
+other containers, you have a multi-dimensional data structure.
+The containers
-same type or "shape".
+don't even have to be the same type or "shape".

 ```python
 d = [